 Tuleyome is a 501(c)(3) nonprofit conservation organization based in Woodland, California.
 The word “Tuleyome” (pronounced too-lee-OME-ee) is a Lake Miwok Indian word that means “deep home place”.
 And that term “deep home place” exemplifies our deep connection to our environment, our communities and our regional public lands.

 Tuleyome is a not-for-profit, science-based, conservation organization working in the Northern Inner Coast Range of California and the Berryessa Snow Mountain National Monument.
-After 15 years of tremendous conservation success, we are seeking additional Board members to lead the organization into the future.
+Join us on our hikes, trail building work, and habitat restoration projects.

 Volunteers are the heart of Tuleyome, without you we would not be able to get so much great work done.
 We have LOTS of indoor and outdoor volunteer opportunities available, so consider signing up as a volunteer today.
 Thank you!

 Anyone can be a philanthropist.
 When you donate $35, $50, $100 or more to Tuleyome you not only support our mission and programs, you also establish yourself as a contributor to the improvement of your community and your regional public lands.
-Thank you for your support!
+Being a shining star; donate today!

 Do you love nature?
 Do you want to learn more about local plant, animal and insect species?
 Do you want to learn about volunteer opportunities related to the natural environment?
 Tuleyome is once again teaming up with the University of California's extension program and the Woodland Public Library to teach members of the public how to become Certified California Naturalists!